 In comparison to other large cities in Germany, living in Mannheim is not very expensive.
-You should budget about EUR 700 to EUR 750 per month (made up of EUR 250-300 rent, about EUR 80 health insurance and the remaining money for groceries, clothing, etc.).
+You should budget about EUR 850 to EUR 900 per month (made up of EUR 250 to 400 rent, about EUR 100 to 120 health insurance and the remaining money for groceries, clothing, etc.).
 Your expenses of course heavily depend on your lifestyle.
 Factor in some additional expenses during your first months in your new home as you will need to buy many new things, such as dishes or books.

 Deadlines: Applications have to be submitted by the end of February (for scholarships for the spring semester) or by the end of June (for scholarships for the fall semester).

-Deadlines: Applications are to be submitted by the beginning of June at the latest.
+Deadlines: Applications have to be submitted during the month of June/

 BAföG (Federal Education and Training Assistance Act) is a federal subsidized student loan program providing financial assistance to students.
 Students who qualify for BAföG receive a monthly amount of money during the course of their studies to help meet their costs of living.
 In return, students repay this sum in installments five years after their graduation.